GNUnet 0.27.0

 uint32_t cn

-Which number does this channel have that uniquely identfies it within its tunnel, in network byte ord...
+Which number does this channel have that uniquely identifies it within its tunnel,...

 References ch, GNUNET_CADET_ChannelTunnelNumber::cn, destroy_tunnel(), GCCH_2s(), GCT_2s(), GCT_count_channels(), GNUNET_assert, GNUNET_CONTAINER_multihashmap32_remove(), GNUNET_ERROR_TYPE_DEBUG, GNUNET_SCHEDULER_add_delayed(), GNUNET_YES, IDLE_DESTROY_DELAY, LOG, and t.